 TP1 and TP2 are intended to be technically equivalent methods for determining a vehicle system power rating from available measurements.
 TP1 and TP2 are distinguished by the specific instrumentation, measurements, other inputs, and calculations necessary to determine the vehicle system power rating.

 Each powered axle that provides propulsion under the maximum power condition shall be tested by chassis dynamometer or hub dynamometer.
 Vehicles that are powered by two powered axles under the maximum power condition shall be tested by four-wheel-drive chassis dynamometer, or each powered axle shall be tested simultaneously by hub dynamometer.
-In the case of vehicles whose maximum power, in the judgment of the responsible authority, exceeds that of readily available dynamometers, it is permissible to use a system bench in place of a dynamometer.
+It is permissible to use a system bench, which may include simulators, in place of a dynamometer.
+In that case, the facilities must be approved by the responsible authority according to Annex 3 for facilities approval.

 6.1.1.
 Required information